priyankanahar09/Gender-Recognition-via-transfer-Learning/README.md

 Evaluate the model's performance on a validation set using metrics like accuracy, precision, recall, and F1-score.

-For detailed implementation steps and training scripts, refer to the provided notebooks (main.ipynb).
+For detailed implementation steps and training scripts, refer to the provided code (main.py).

 **Dataset Information**